-Burnie Group sees the contact center as a strategic differentiator that drives customer experience.
-A company’s ability to successfully develop and maintain it can have a monumental impact on brand reputation and loyalty, and act as a key lever to drive revenue.
+We see the contact center as a strategic differentiator that drives customer experience.
+A company’s ability to successfully develop and maintain its contact center can have a monumental impact on brand reputation and loyalty and act as a critical lever to drive revenue.

-- Benchmarking: a quarterly performance assessment against peers in a like industry
+- Benchmarking: Assess your contact center’s performance against peers in similar industries

-- Contact center stand-up: all elements of support to build a contact center in-office and or remotely
+- Contact center stand-up: Build a contact center in-office and or remotely

-- Customer journey mapping: to assess and optimize your end-to-end customer experience (across channels)
+- Customer journey mapping: Assess and optimize your end-to-end customer experience across channels

-- Health check: to determine your performance versus global best practice
+- Health check: Determine your contact center performance against global best practice

-- Process optimization: optimization programs via proven methodologies
+- Process optimization: Optimize your service delivery with proven methodologies

-- Target operating model (TOM): design and implementation for your service delivery strategy
+- Target operating model (TOM): Design and implement your service delivery strategy

 “Burnie Group’s contact centre benchmark has exceeded our expectations.
 The approach and insights are far better than other benchmarks we’ve done in the past.”